 - Neighborhood Vibe: the cafes in Melbourne tend to take on the character of the neighborhood.
 Whether it’s a chic apartment block or an area with a trendy art scene, the decor and vibe of the cafe reflect the environment it’s set up in.
 This creates places with unique character, makes the coffee spots integrated into the neighborhood’s identity, and makes locals feel at home.

-- Communal tables: long communal tables are a common feature for most Melbourne cafes.
+- Communal tables: A coffee shop in Melbourne will commonly feature long communal tables.
 This establishes a sense of community and sets the cafes up as shared spaces where everyone is welcome to join and feel comfortable, even when they come by themselves.

 - Local businesses: there is a strong start-up culture within the Melbourne cafe scene.
-This means that cafes are more individual and the experience is more personal.
+This means that cafes are more individual and each coffee shop promises an experience that’s more personal.

 - Brunch: the specialty coffee is paired with delicious food and innovative breakfast dishes.
 Going out for brunch is very common and most cafes are booked out every weekend.